What Makes Us Unique.

 RAM Property Management

 Jared McDonald is now stepping into his father’s shoes and runs RAM Property Management alongside his father, Roger, who oversees maintenance.
-Jared has been working in property management for over 5 years, has his BA in Real Estate Studies and has been the active Broker for the company for 3 years.
-Like his father, Jared desires to continue in bringing growth to his community and implement technology to the upcoming generations of home owners through the managing of investment properties.
-Bringing the family business current in every aspect of organization, technology and expertise Jared has been able to reach a larger number of qualified applicants, has allowed us to obtain a 1-week turnover with higher quality tenants, and keeps owners abreast of the changing rental market.
-Alongside his father and with our designated staff to handle repair requests, tenants are now responded to within 48hrs for any maintenance issues.
+Jared has been working in property management for over 7 years, has his BA in Real Estate Studies, and has been the active Broker for the company for 5 years.
+Like his father, Jared desires to continue in bringing growth to his community and implement technology to the upcoming generations of homeowners through the managing of investment properties.
+Bringing the family business current in every aspect of organization, technology, and expertise Jared has been able to reach a larger number of qualified applicants, has allowed us to obtain a 1-week turnover with higher quality tenants, and keeps owners abreast of the changing rental market.
+Alongside his father and with our designated staff to handle repair requests, tenants are now responded to within 48hrs for maintenance issues.